saulpierotti/markdown_notebook/LB1.md

 ## Crio-electron microscopy
 * Crio-electron microscopy gives us a diffraction pattern using an electron beam
 * It is really useful for really big complexes that cannot be cristallized
 * Resolution is lower than X-ray diffraction
+* It allowed to obtain the structure of entire ribosomes
+* It cannot be used with small proteins that cannot whitstand the electron bombardment
+* It is possible to capture the protein in different conformations, and so understand how it works
+	* It was used by Rubinstein to obtain a movie of V-ATPase (!)
+* It is really costly, around 6000€/day

 ## PDB and other DBs and tools
 * The PDB file does not contain the electron density, it is an approximation of the structure